clescot/kafka-connect-http/README.md

 The main problem with HTTP interactions, is its request/response nature.

-#### How does it not work ?
+#### How does it NOT work ?

 - *the One connector strategy*

     If you define only one connector, you can read a kafka message (with the reusable high level Kafka connect configuration), and query an HTTP server.
-If you want to store HTTP responses, you need to define a low level kafka client which will translate HTTP responses as kafka messages : you duplicate the Kafka configuration.
+If you want to store HTTP responses, you need to define a low level kafka client which will translate HTTP responses as kafka messages : you duplicate the Kafka configuration, with some low level and high level configurations mixed.
+    Your configuration can became complex...
+    This strategy can work if you don't bother with HTTP responses (but who don't ?), and don't configure a low level kafka client.

 - *Multiple connectors to solve the problem ?*

     Sink and Source connectors share interactions with the Kafka Cluster.
-You can easily define a *Source* Connector which will listen to an external Datasource, and store data into Kafka.
+You can easily, out of the box, define a *Source* Connector which will listen to an external Datasource, and store data into Kafka.
 You can also define a *Sink* Connector which will listen to Kafka, and output data to a target.
-But  it reverses HTTP interactions ; we don't receive HTTP reponses before querying an HTTP server : this is not a solution to our problem.
+But  it reverses HTTP interactions ; we don't receive HTTP reponses before querying an HTTP server ; we cannot declare a *Source* Connector, which will chain through Kafka with a *Sink* Connector :
+- this is not a solution to our problem.

 ### How does it work?
 How do we solve the problem ?

+    We need to revert the multiple connectors proposal in the previous section, with a shared channel different from Kafka
 - a **Sink** Connector to query HTTP servers

     We define a Sink Connector to read from kafka, and query HTTP servers according to the Kafka message.
 This is the most easy part.